Skip to content

 Do you know of any egg and dairy free breakfast casseroles?
 Most of the gluten free casseroles online call for lots of milk, cream, and cheese.

 I sure do!
-I know of three.
+I know of quite a few.
 There’s this one on RAISE (featuring bacon), this one on RAISE (featuring ground meat), and this one by Allergy Awesomeness.
+There’s also this chickpea based breakfast casserole featured on my show, Dang!
+That’s Delicious.
 Happy cooking!

 Free Recipe Week